tannewt/wa-law.org/bill/2023-24/hb/1310/1/README.md

 ## Section 17
 The department shall accept the signature of a physician assistant on any certificate, card, form, or other documentation required by the department that the physician or physicians with whom the physician assistant is collaborating may sign, provided that it is within the physician assistant's scope of practice, and is consistent with the terms of the physician assistant's collaboration agreement as required by chapter 18.71A RCW.
 Consistent with the terms of this section, the authority of a physician assistant to sign such certificates, cards, forms, or other documentation includes, but is not limited to, the execution of the certificate required in RCW 51.28.020.
 A physician assistant may not rate a worker's permanent partial disability under RCW 51.32.055.

+## Section 18
+The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 ## Section 19
 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.